On the classification of periodic weaves and universal cover of links in thickened surfaces: Periodic weaves and their corresponding links in thickened surfaces

-For any infinite periodic weaving diagram $D_{W_0}$ in $\mathbb{X}^2$, the choice of a unit cell is not unique.
-For $g = 1$, any parallelogram of unit area which has for sides integer vectors can be a unit cell.
-For higher genus surfaces, it is not necessary to discuss about the area since two hyperbolic surfaces with the same topology always have the same area.
-To extend the result of the case $g = 1$, one must consider the \textit{Teichm\"uller Space} of the surface $\Sigma_g$ of genus $g \geq 2$, and its \textit{Mapping Class Group}, whose necessary notions are introduced below.
-For more details, we recommend B. Farb and D. Margalit \cite{ref7}.
-Here a geodesic hyperbolic $4g$-gon in $\mathbb{H}^2$, called a $\Sigma_g$-tile, is considered such that the sum of its interior angles is equal to $2\pi$ and that its edges can be identified pairwise using some labels to obtain a closed marked hyperbolic surface of genus $g$.
-The Teichm\"uller space of this surface of genus $g$ can be seen as the space of marked surfaces homeomorphic to it.
-Moreover, it has been proven that this space is in bijection with the set of equivalence classes of hyperbolic $\Sigma_g$-tiles, when two such tiles are \textit{equivalent} if they differ by a marked, orientation-preserving isometry and by "pushing the base-point", which is the point on the surface where all the vertices of a $\Sigma_g$-tile meet after gluing.
-The details of this bijection are given in the \textit{Chapter 10.4.2} \cite{ref7}.\\
+Now, to generalize the notion of equivalent weaving motifs on the torus to higher genus surfaces, one needs to consider the \textit{Teichm\"uller space} of a surface $S_g$ of genus $g \geq 2$, and its \textit{mapping class group}.
+We refer to \cite{Farb} for a complete study of mapping class groups.
+First, start from any hyperbolic motif, whose flat boundary is a geodesic hyperbolic $4g$-gon on $\mathbb{H}^2$, meaning a polygon such that the sum of its interior angles is equal to $2\pi$.
+Then, label its edges such that they can be identified pairwise, which results in a closed marked hyperbolic surface $S_g$ of genus $g \geq 2$, as illustrated in Figure~\ref{hyperbolic.polygon}.
+Such a polygon is called a $S_g$-\textit{tile} and the Teichm\"uller space of the corresponding surface $S_g$ can be seen as the space of marked surfaces homeomorphic to it.
+Moreover, it is well-known that the Teichm\"uller space of $S_g$ is in bijection with the set of equivalence classes of hyperbolic $S_g$-tiles.
+Note that two $S_g$-tiles are said to be \textit{equivalent} if they differ by a marked, orientation-preserving isometry and by \say{pushing the basepoint}, which is the point on the surface where all the vertices of a $S_g$-tile meet after gluing.
+The details of this bijection are given in \cite{Farb}.